Cats: The mum and daughter living with more than 70 pets

 Can you imagine living with more than 70 cats?

-That is reality for Karen Smy and her daughter Lauren Sheldrick from mid Wales, who run a small-scale rescue and are "passionate" about the animals.
+That is the reality for Karen Smy and her daughter Lauren Sheldrick from mid Wales, who run a small-scale rescue and are "passionate" about the animals.

 They say having so many cats helps their mental health and is an all-consuming way of life.